Sidebar

 ORCID

-Research Interests: Biosensors for bacterial proteases: Recently, proteases have received a lot of attention as potential biomarkers for the diagnosis of various diseases.
-For instance, Porphyromonas gingivalis proteases gingipains could be biomarkers for detection of periodontitis.
-The doctoral thesis involves the development of biosensors for the detection of bacterial proteases.
-For this purpose, di- and tripeptide libraries are being developed for the identification of certain bacterial infections from complex biological samples such as human saliva, blood or skin surface.
-The potential of such biosensors is to open up new opportunities for rapid, accurate and minimally or non-invasive diagnosis and monitoring of infectious diseases.
+Research Interests: Biosensors for bacterial proteases: Recently, proteases have garnered considerable attention as potential biomarkers for the diagnosis of various diseases.
+For instance, Porphyromonas gingivalis proteases, known as gingipains, could serve as biomarkers for the detection of periodontitis.
+The doctoral thesis involves the development of biosensors for detecting bacterial proteases.
+For this purpose, di- and tripeptide libraries are being developed for the identification of certain bacterial infections from complex biological samples such as human saliva, blood, or skin surface.
+The potential of such biosensors is to open up new opportunities for rapid, accurate, and minimally or non-invasive diagnosis and monitoring of infectious diseases.

 Present Position: PhD student (Biochemistry)